Crafter-Y/seas-frontend/README.md

 # SEAS - Kirchengemeinden - Selbsteinteilungs- & Administrationssoftware (Ehml.
-CSA-Frontend - Church Staff Allocator)
+CSA-Frontend)

+This is the official source code of frontend/website/android/iOS app of SEAS - Kirchengemeinden.
+There unfortunately is no the source code of the backend/API available, because it's a commercial product.
+But feel free to request a demo and don't be afraid to contribute to this project or clone it and make it better for yourself or your community.

 ## Next tasks